How to tell the difference between seasonal affective disorder and depressionPosted on 03/06/20 10:58:am

 “A person suffering from major depressive disorder with seasonal pattern would experience common symptoms such as depressed mood, weight gain (appetite increase and a specific craving for carbohydrates are common in winter months), excessive sleep or drowsiness, a loss of interest in things previously enjoyed.
 The person may experience hopelessness and even suicidality in fall and winter months, as opposed to the rest of the year.”

-In order for someone to be diagnosed with depression with seasonal pattern, they would have to experience at least two years of symptoms that become worse during a specific time of the year and the seasonal depressive episodes must significantly outweigh the nonseasonal episodes.
+In order for someone to be diagnosed with depression with seasonal pattern, they would have to experience:

 Dr. Scanlon says that treatment for MDD and MDD with seasonal pattern usually require the same approach.
 Therapy and the use of anti-depressant medications are commonly prescribed for someone with depression, whether seasonal or not.